EffortlessMetrics/slower-whisper/API_SERVICE.md

   - Options: `cpu`, `cuda`, `auto`
 - `min_speakers` / `max_speakers` (query, optional): Speaker count hints for diarization
 - `overlap_threshold` (query, optional): Minimum overlap ratio (0.0–1.0) to assign a speaker (default: `0.3`)

+**ASR runtime behavior and metadata:**
+- If the requested model/device fails (e.g., CUDA not available), the service retries on CPU with a safer `compute_type` before falling back to a lightweight dummy model.
+- Response metadata includes the actual ASR runtime used (`asr_backend`, `asr_device`, `asr_compute_type`) plus any load warnings or fallback reasons.

 **Example:**
 ```bash